estorrs/geoscatter/README.md

 ```
 ![GitHub Logo](/images/tornadoes/all_tornadoes.png)

 We can also change the point shape, size, color, and transparency.
-It's messy but here we plot the tornadoes in missouri as 10 pixel wide blue triangles with no transparency.
+It's messy but here we plot the tornadoes in Missouri as 10 pixel wide blue triangles with no transparency.
+For more about [marker](http://matplotlib.org/api/markers_api.html) and [color](https://matplotlib.org/api/colors_api.html) see matplotlib's documentation.
 ```python
 gs = GeoScatter(googleMapsApiKey, center, zoom=7, imgSize = 600, mapLabels=False)
 gs.addPoints("../example_data/tornado_locations.csv", s =10, alpha = 1.0, c = 'b', marker='v')